Static and Dynamic VLAN Membership Explained

 Movability

 Static VLAN membership is not movable.
-If you move a PC from a switch port to another switch port, you need to manually remove the VLAN membership from the current port and add it to the new port.
+If you move a PC from one switch port to another, you need to manually remove the VLAN membership from the current port and add it to the new port.

 Dynamic VLAN membership